CARVING CARE

 -

 Secure the sculpture to prevent theft and/or tipping.
-Each installation is unique, but he
+Each installation is unique, but here are a few ideas: